Spatio-Temporal driven Attention Graph Neural Network with Block Adjacency matrix (STAG-NN-BA) for Remote Land-use Change Detection: Conclusion and Future work

 \section{Conclusion and Future work}

-This paper proposed two novel Graph Neural Network architectures for spatial and spatio-temporal classification of remote sensing imagery.
+This paper proposed two novel Graph Neural Network architectures for spatial and spatio-temporal classification of remote sensing imagery to gain a deeper understanding of land-use and by extension socio-economic indicators.
 We also proposed a novel method to represent temporal information in images using region adjacency graph called Temporal-RAG.
 We evaluated our approaches on two remote sensing datasets namely Asia14 and C2D2.
 The comparison with the previously existing classical and graph neural network methods showed that our approaches achieved higher performance and reduced the computation power greatly.
 There are two areas recognized while working on this paper that can serve as interesting problems for future works.
 Firstly, there is an issue of information loss during the generation of graphs from superpixel segmentation.
 Secondly, over-segmentation of an image to make superpixels causes information loss, which decreases the representation power of pixels-based graphs.
 The information about the shape of the underlying superpixel segment is lost.
 We can extract generic shape embedding using an auto-encoder into a single $N$ dimensional vector.
 While assigning the color values as features, this $N$-dimensional shape embedding vector can be concatenated into the initial features.
 This can help incorporate the shape into graph representations.